-- 1. Within the RA1 Zoning District, the equivalent of 0.5 animal units shall be permitted per acre within the East 1⁄2 of Section 23-40-04 W3M.
-No keeping of livestock shall be permitted within the West 1⁄2 of Section 24-40-04 W3M. - 2.
-Animals shall not be pastured within 15 m (50 ft) of any dwelling or well not owned by the owner of the animals, and no buildings or structures intended to contain birds or animals shall be located within 30 m (100 ft) of a dwelling or property line.
+- Within the RA1 Zoning District, the equivalent of 0.5 animal units shall be permitted per acre within the East 1⁄2 of Section 23-40-04 W3M.
+No keeping of livestock shall be permitted within the West 1⁄2 of Section 24-40-04 W3M.
+That for the sake of this Zoning District RA1 animal units and location will exempt chickens which is addressed in Section 1.5 3 of this RA1 Zoning District. - 2.
+Animals shall not be pastured within 15 m (50 ft.) of any dwelling or well not owned by the owner of the animals, and no buildings or structures intended to house these animals shall be located within 30 m (100 ft.) of a dwelling or property line.
+That for the sake of this Zoning District RA1 animal units will exempt chickens which is addressed in Section 1.5 3 of this Zoning District RA1. - 3.
+Within this District (RA1) hens will only be permitted.
+No Person shall have more than twelve (12) hens at one location within this Zoning District (RA1).
+That the hens must be contained in a Twenty Four (24) hour containment at least Twenty (20) feet from any owned dwelling or structure and Twenty (20) feet from the property line.